The UOC Research Seminar Series is held every Thursday morning from 11:00am during the academic year.

 Join the UOC Research Seminar Series email list

 Seminar notices and reminders are emailed weekly.
-Email email@example.com if you would like to receive these seminar notifications.
+If you would like to receive these seminar notifications, contact:

 UOC Research Seminar recordings